YQ157/UniGaze/README.md

 ---

 ## Beyond human eye gaze estimation:
-Our method also works for different "faces"
+Our method also works for different "faces":

 <img src="./gaze_cat_dog.png" width="800" alt="grid"/>

 ---

 ## Contact
 If you have any questions, feel free to contact Jiawei Qin at jqin@iis.u-tokyo.ac.jp.